Parabolic and elliptic systems in divergence form with variably partially BMO coefficients

 Theorem \ref{mainthm3} is deduced from Theorem \ref{mainthm1} by using the idea that solutions to elliptic systems can be viewed as steady state solutions to parabolic systems.
 We omit the details and refer the reader to the proof of Theorem 2.6 \cite{Krylov_2005}.
 In Section \ref{sec6}, we shall give an outline of the proof of Theorem \ref{mainthm3} under a weaker regularity assumption on $\psi$ and $\phi$.

 \begin{remark} The $\cH^{1}_p$-solvability results in this paper admit the extension to the mixed norm spaces $\cH^{1}_{q,p}$ by following the idea in \cite{Krylov_2007_mixed_VMO}; see also, for instance, \cite{Kim07b} and \cite{Dong08}.
-Here we do not pursue this, and leave it to interested readers. \end{remark}
+Here we do not pursue this, and leave it to the interested reader. \end{remark}

 \begin{remark} As an application of Theorem \ref{mainthm1} and \ref{mainthm3}, one can obtain the solvability of parabolic and elliptic systems on a half space or a bounded Lipschitz domain with a small Lipschitz constant, with either the homogeneous Dirichlet boundary condition or the conormal derivative boundary condition.
 For systems on a half space, near the boundary we require $A^{\alpha\beta}$ to be measurable in the normal direction and have locally small mean oscillation in the other directions.
 For systems on a Lipschitz domain, near the boundary we require $A^{\alpha\beta}$ to have locally small mean oscillation in the spatial directions (and measurable in $t$ in the parabolic case; cf. Theorem 5.1 \cite{DongKim08b}).
 In both cases, $A^{\alpha\beta}$ is also assumed to satisfy Assumption \ref{assump2} (or Assumption \ref{assump3} in the elliptic case) in the interior of the domain.
 We omit the detail and refer interested readers to the discussions in \cite{DongKim08a}. \end{remark}